Code-Institute-Submissions/Dia-eaties-2/README.md

 ![image of about page](media/about-us.JPG)

 ### Profile
-- This is a profile section whihc has three sections, the published recipes that are visable on the homepage, the draft which is only visable on their profile page and recipes they loved will also display so they can keep track
+- This is a profile section which has three sections, the published recipes that are visible on the homepage, the draft which is only visible on their profile page and recipes they loved will also display so they can keep track
 ![image of profile](media/profile.JPG)

 ### Update/Delete